Tomorrow (The Bear): Flashbacks

 While Carmy is working at Empire, Natalie calls him to inform him that Mikey (Jon Bernthal) has died by suicide.
 While the family attends the funeral, Carmy cannot bring himself to enter the church and stays in his car.
-He also gets into a conflict with Richie (Ebon Moss-Bachrach) when Mikey gives Carmy ownership of The Beef.
-(Note: As seen in "System".)
+From his vantage point on the street, he watches David comfort a sobbing Tina (Liza Colón-Zayas), and Ted Fak (Ricky Staffieri) escorts Tiff out of the church, while Richie (Ebon Moss-Bachrach) stands alone.
+Ebra (Edwin Lee Gibson) holds a piece of paper and stares into the middle distance.
+(Note: In a bit of continuity from the pilot, Neil is not with the group.
+In "System," Fak told Carmen he did not attend Michael's funeral, apologized, and said he sent flowers and he hoped they looked nice.)
+Carmy also recalls his conflict with Richie about ownership of The Beef, as seen in the pilot episode, "System."

+There are a couple of scattered shots seemingly from Richie's point of view, as he calls someone, likely Mikey, from the Beef and leaves a frustrated voicemail, and bangs on a locked door at what appears to be Donna's house, shouting that it is time to go but seemingly getting no answer.

 Present day

 After being freed from the walk-in refrigerator, (Note: As seen in "The Bear".)
 Carmy apologizes to Sydney for having abandoned her during the soft opening.
 He later leaves a message to Richie apologizing for his tirade at him while trapped in the fridge.
 Marcus (Lionel Boyce) is devastated upon discovering that his mother has died, and Sydney leaves him a message offering her condolences.

+One of the establishing shots from "the morning after" shows a Metra train departing Ogilvie Transportation Center.
 Carmy arrives early to the empty Bear.
-He cleans up a full ashtray, empty wine glasses, and cloth napkins discarded on one table, rearranges the tables, creates new flower arrangements from the existing massive bouquets, and kicks the bar cart and metal ice bucket across the dining room.
+He cleans up a full ashtray, empty wine glasses, and cloth napkins discarded on one table, rearranges the tables, puts place settings and candles on every table, uses the existing massive bouquets to fill bud vases with what looks like peach ranunculus and golden wattle, and kicks the bar cart and metal ice bucket across the dining room.
 Synthesizing his past work experiences, he prepares a brand new set of courses for the menu and creates a list of "non-negotiables" for the restaurant to follow, so that it can perform at the highest of standards.